The Sad Sack: Production

 The film is based upon George Baker's comic book character.
-Hal B. Wallis purchased the movie rights with the intention of the project starring the comedy team Martin and Lewis, but they split up before filming began.
-The Sad Sack was shot between March 18 and May 31, 1957 and released on November 27.
-It was re-released in 1962 as a double feature with another Jerry Lewis vehicle, The Delicate Delinquent, they being the first two films Lewis made without Dean Martin.
+Hal B. Wallis purchased the film rights with the intention that the project would star the comedy team Martin and Lewis, but they split up before filming began.
+The Sad Sack was shot between March 18 and May 31, 1957, and released on November 27.
+It was re-released in 1962 as a double feature with another Jerry Lewis vehicle, The Delicate Delinquent, the first two films Lewis made without Dean Martin.